 When Should You Apply?

-The USCIS recommends you apply no later than 60 days prior to your I-94 expiring.
-However, because you cannot always determine that you may need additional time in the U.S. to complete the reason for your entry, you may apply up until the date your I-94 expires (an application is deemed timely filed as long as it is received by USCIS on or before the expiration date on your I-94).
-You may also apply up to six months before your I-94 expires to have your stay extended.
+The timing of the application may be dependent on the visa category and the amount of time needed to complete your activities.
+Most employment-based petitions can be filed up to 6 months in advance.
+For most other applications, USCIS recommends applying at least 60 days prior to the I-94 expiration.
+However, because it cannot always determine that when someone may need additional time in the U.S. to complete the reason for their entry, the application to extend status can be filed up until the date the I-94 expires (an application is deemed timely filed as long as it is received by USCIS on or before the expiration date on the I-94).

 If You Are Eligible For An Extension of Status, And File On Time, Will Your Application Be Approved?

 An extension of stay is not automatic.
-USCIS will look at your situation, your status, the reasons you want to extend your stay, and will decide whether to grant your application.
-If the application is granted, USCIS will also decide how long to extend your stay.
+USCIS must examine the applicant’s situation, status, and the reasons for the request for extension of stay to decide whether to grant the application and the validity period of the stay.
 USCIS will not grant an extension where circumstances suggest an extension may be inappropriate.

 Late Filing For An Extension of Nonimmigrant Status

-- The delay was due to extraordinary circumstances beyond your control;
+- The delay was due to extraordinary circumstances beyond the applicant’s/beneficiary’s control;

 - The length of the delay was reasonable;

-- You have not done anything else to violate your nonimmigrant status (such as work without USCIS approval);
+- The Applicant/Beneficiary has not done anything else to violate your nonimmigrant status (such as work without USCIS approval);

-- You are still a nonimmigrant (this means you are not trying to become a permanent resident of the United States, with certain limited exceptions.); and
+- The Applicant/Beneficiary is still a nonimmigrant (i.e., you are not trying to become a permanent resident of the U.S., with limited exceptions); and

-- You are not in formal proceedings to be removed (deported) you from the U.S.
+- The Applicant/Beneficiary in not in formal proceedings to remove (deport) him/her from the country.

-Each of the 40+ nonimmigrant visa categories has specific requirements and limits, including limits on length of stay in this country.
-If properly completed and filed, your extension of status application can open new doors for you in the U.S. If not, you can create significant ongoing problems for yourself by remaining in the United States.
+Each of the 40+ nonimmigrant visa categories have specific requirements and limits, including limits on length of stay in this country.
+If properly completed and filed, your extension of status application can open new doors in the U.S. If not, it can create significant problems.

 For more information, contact the VisaPro legal team.
 If you are seeking an extension of status based on an offer of employment, suggest the employer contact VisaPro’s experienced immigration attorneys.